 Please upgrade your browser.

 Side effects vary from patient to patient.
 Many side effects can be cumulative, which is to say they develop over the course of treatment as the radiation accumulates in the tumor.
 They can be minor or severe, depending on the size and location of the tumor and your general medical condition.
 Two of the most common side effects of radiation treatments are irritation or damage to the skin near the treatment site, and fatigue.
 Serious side effects are treatment site specific and can include diarrhea, nausea, swelling at the treatment site, lymphedema and secondary cancer.
 After head and neck treatments you may experience pain in the mouth or pharynx.
-You can ask your team about what side effects you may expect during your specific treatment.
+You can ask your team about what side affects you may expect during your specific treatment.